Saurabh7Pull/code-kata/README.md

 - Bonus points if you deliver a docker container (Dockerfile) that can be used to run the code (too lazy to install stuff that you might use)
 - Pay attention to encoding

+### Files
+- `fixed_width_generator.py`: Generates a fixed-width file based on a given specification.
+- `fixed_width_parser.py`: Parses a fixed-width file and converts it to a CSV file.
+- `test_fixed_width.py`: Unit tests for the fixed-width file generation and parsing.

 ## Problem 2

 ### Data processing